roelandschoukens/py-cmdcolor/README.md

 Color modes used by this package:

  - `Win32`: Console API: old versions of Windows.
-You may define an environment variable `%CMDCOLOR_ANSI%` and set it to `0` if you want this mode on current Windows versions.
+As the name of this module implies, this was the original way this module operated, but it is now largely obsolete.
+It solved 2 problems back in the day, one is how to print colors at all, and the second is how to print Unicode on the terminal (Python used the ANSI functions with the local 8-bit character set until version 3.5).
  - `ANSI`: ANSI escape codes: Windows versions that support the ENABLE_VIRTUAL_TERMINAL_PROCESSING flag.
+If the `%CMDCOLOR_ANSI%` environment variable is set to 0, cmdcolor will not attempt to enable VT processing and use the old Console API mode.
  - `Curses`: if the `curses` module is available we obtain valid codes from terminfo.
 Only used when `$CMDCOLOR_CURSES` is set.
  - `None`: For output handles which aren’t terminals.